NVIDIA BlueField Platform Software Troubleshooting Guide

 ethtool

-• devlink is an API for exposing device information and resources not directly related to any specific device class, such as chip-wide or switch-ASIC-wide configurations
+An API and CLI tool for exposing and managing device-wide information and resources that are not specific to any particular device class.
+This includes configurations and attributes such as chip-wide or switch-ASIC-wide settings.

 meson -Denable_drivers=*/mlx5,mempool/bucket,bus/auxiliary,mempool/ring,mempool/stack <build_dir> && ninja -C <build_dir>